 - 1. Remove the sheet metal screws that fasten the mask to the face of the scoreboard.
-Caution: Support the mask with before removing the last screw.
-The ribbon cable that connects to the rear of the circuit board is not designed to support the weight of the assembly. - 2.
-Disconnect the ribbon cable from the rear of the circuit board.
+Caution: Support the mask with your hand before removing the last screw.
+The ribbon cable that connects to the rear of the circuit board is not designed to support the weight of the assembly. - Disconnect the ribbon cable from the rear of the circuit board.
 For assemblies with two LED digits, it will be necessary to disconnect the ribbon cables from both circuit boards.
 The cables are labeled to indicate the proper circuit board connection.
 Caution: Do not let the cable hang outside of the scoreboard.
 It is easily cut by sharp metal edges.
-Damage to the ribbon cable may create short circuit paths - 3.
+Damage to the ribbon cable may create short circuit paths that will damage the LED driver PCB. - 3.
 Place the assembly on a flat surface and remove the 6-32 kep lock nuts that hold the defective circuit board in place. - 4.
-Remove the circuit board from the assembly.
+Remove the circuit board from the assembly. - 5.
+Align the mounting holes in the replacement LED digit circuit board with the threaded studs on the mask and install it on the mask using the 6-32 kep lock nuts. - 6.
+Plug the ribbon cable onto the header on the back of the circuit board.
+Refer to figure 12 in order to plug the ribbon cable IDC connector onto the circuit board in the proper orientation.